Azure/azure-powershell/src/DevCenter/DevCenterData.AutoRest/docs/Get-AzDevCenterUserDevBoxAction.md

 ```

 ### -Name
-The name of an action that will take place on a Dev Box.
+The name of the action.

 ```yaml
 Type: System.String